Click on the links below for listings of available scholarships

 A great way for students to investigate outside scholarships is by using a scholarship search on the web.
 Also contact businesses, civic, and fraternal organizations, parents' employers, churches, high school guidance offices, and public libraries.
 The Division of Sponsored Programs at the University of Iowa is also an excellent resource for outside scholarships.

-If a student receives a scholarship check from an outside agency, the check must be submitted to the Office of Student Financial Aid (PDF Form) so the funds can be credited to the student's University account.
+If a student receives a scholarship check from an outside agency, the check must be submitted to the Office of Student Financial Aid so the funds can be credited to the student's University account.
 Submit the check with our Scholarship Check Submission Form (available on the forms page of our web site).

 Federal financial aid regulations require that all financial aid (loans/grants/scholarships/work-study) and educational resources (i.e. awards, prizes) must fit within a student's financial need and/or cost of attendance.
 If the Office of Student Financial Aid (OSFA) becomes aware of additional financial aid or other educational resources, the financial aid that was awarded by OSFA may be reduced or cancelled.